Institute for Transuranium Elements: Security

-Normally entry for visitors to the ITU was by prior invitation only for security reasons; a person wishing to enter the site as a visitor will be required to hand over their passport, before passing through a combined metal and radiation detector.
+Normally, entry for visitors to the ITU was by prior invitation only for security reasons; a person wishing to enter the site as a visitor will be required to hand over their passport, before passing through a combined metal and radiation detector.
 The details of the devices used to test visitors for radioactive and nuclear materials are not public knowledge (for security reasons).
 Also on entry visitors are subject to a search by a security officer.
 All bags are examined using an x-ray machine similar to that used in an airport.

 Activities

-The work of the ITU could be divided into a series of smaller activities.
+The work of the ITU can be divided into a series of smaller activities.